switchboard-xyz/kata-containers/docs/design/vcpu-handling-runtime-go.md

 machine starts with that number of vCPUs.
 One limitation of this approach is that these vCPUs cannot be removed later and you might be wasting resources.
-For example, if you set `default_vcpus` to 8 and run only one container with a CPU constraint of 1 vCPUs, you might be wasting 7 vCPUs since the virtual machine starts with 8 vCPUs and 1 vCPUs is added and assigned to the container.
+For example, if you set `default_vcpus` to 8 and run only one container with a CPU constraint of 1 vCPU, you might be wasting 7 vCPUs since the virtual machine starts with 8 vCPUs and 1 vCPU is added and assigned to the container.
 Non-container processes might be able to use 8 vCPUs but they use a maximum 1 vCPU, hence 7 vCPUs might not be used.